Gisellet6387/about-giselle/README.md

     She would like to..
 * Travel more
-* Buy my own house
+* Buy her own house
-* Meet my favorite singer
+* Meet her favorite singer
     - Romeo Santos or Adriel Favela
 ___
 _Schedule_: